-Health Care Aide (HCA) courses allow you to enter the health industry and help people who need extra assistance in taking care of themselves.
+Health Care Aide (HCA) Certificate Programs allow you to enter the health industry and help people who need extra assistance in taking care of themselves.
 You will learn how to provide care for patients in their homes and at the hospital.

 HCA’s are responsible for assisting clients with self-care, which can include bathing, grooming and other personal hygiene activities.
 You will be feeding patients, and helping them with their medications, as well as, helping them with appropriate exercises.
 Some patients may need assistance with bed transfers too.
 You will be keeping a full record of the patient’s condition to report to the nurses, doctors, or other members of their care team.
 There are other similar roles you will take on as a health care aide to help provide care for patients.